pedronaethe/Radiative-Cooling-Table/README.md

 ### 5. Compile coulomb_texture.cu and run

 Do this in order to test if the texture memory fetching is correct.
-This will help to introduce a faster cooling in GPU based GRMHD simulations. **This will work in Nvidia GPUs only**.
+This will help to introduce faster cooling in GPU-based GRMHD simulations. **This will work in Nvidia GPUs only**.

 To compile:

 ```$nvcc -arch=sm_60 -o coulomb_texture coulomb_texture.cu -lm```

-Change the number of your GPU compute capability, replace "60" with your own ```-arch=sm_XX```.
+Change the number of your GPU compute capability, and replace "60" with your own ```-arch=sm_XX```.
 You can find its number [here](https://developer.nvidia.com/cuda-gpus)

 To run: